AndreiCalugar/NewsGenerator/README.md

 - FFmpeg (must be installed and in your PATH)
 - API keys for OpenAI, GNews, ElevenLabs, and Pexels
 - Internet connection for downloading news and videos
+- Flask and Flask-CORS (for web server functionality)

 ## Limitations